Becoming physically fit after age 50 is more challenging than getting into shape at age 30.

 If you were to reduce these daily stimulants by even just 10%, the overall positive impact on your health, over time, could be exponential.
 Healthier adrenals are a key part of becoming more physically fit.

 4. Develop New Hand Habits (How Not to Get Sick)

-Action Step: train yourself to stop touching your face (unless your hands have just been sterilized) by noticing how often throughout the day you actually do.
+Action Step: Train yourself to stop touching your face (unless your hands have just been sterilized) by noticing how often throughout the day you actually do.

 Many modern citizens are now in the habit of getting a cold or flu at least once a year.
 We’ve come to think of this as normal and expected.